HTC Shift X9000 Review

 HTC Shift X9000

-The HTC Shift has an EV-DO wireless radio, superior to many other ultraportables.
+The HTC Shift has an EV-DO wireless radio, which is superior to many other ultraportables.
 There is no EV-DO Rev. A support; however, this can be remedied in a future software update.
 Unfortunately, Sprint’s coverage isn’t great where I go, and the HTC Shift has difficulty connecting to Sprint’s network.
 Even though AT&T’s service is excellent in my area, the cheaper GSM Shift is more appealing.
-The Shift also offers the usual Bluetooth and WiFi connectivity options.
-The WiFi signal was strong and had adequate range, although I have used gadgets with greater capabilities.
+The Shift also offers the usual BlueWiFih and WiFi connectivity optWiFi.
+The WiFi signal was strong and had adequate range, although I have used gadgets with more excellent capabilities.

 Features

 The HTC Shift X9000 employs a low-power 800 MHz Intel A110 CPU.
 The 40GB hard disk spins at a slow 4,200 rpm, and the 1GB RAM is barely enough to operate Windows Vista Business.
 No optical drive may be installed, although one can be added via the USB port.
-In a time when 16GB cards are readily available, it isn’t very pleasant to learn that the maximum capacity of the SD Card slot is only 4GB.
-The 7-inch screen is powered by an Intel Graphics Media Accelerator 945.
+In a time when 16GB cards are readily available, it isn’t enjoyable to learn that the maximum capacity of the SD Card slot is only 4GB.
+An Intel Graphics Media AccelerWiFi945 powers the 7-inch screen.
 Wi-Fi (802.11b/g), EV-DO Rev. 0 wireless, and Bluetooth 2.0 wireless round out the feature set.
 No Ethernet port is available.

 Verdict